Associação Olímpica de Itabaiana

-Associação Olímpica de Itabaiana, commonly known as Itabaiana, is a Brazilian professional association football club based in Itabaiana, Sergipe.
-The team plays in Série D, the fourth tier of the Brazilian football league system, as well as in the Campeonato Sergipano, the top tier of the Sergipe state football league.
+Associação Olímpica de Itabaiana, commonly referred to as Itabaiana, is a Brazilian professional club based in Itabaiana, Sergipe founded on 10 July 1938.
+It competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Sergipano, the top flight of the Sergipe state football league.

-They competed in the Série A five times.

 Itabaiana is the second-best ranked team from Sergipe in CBF's national club ranking, behind Confiança.
 They are also the best placed team in the state from outside of Greater Aracaju, at 85th overall.

 History

 Itabaiana were founded on July 10, 1938, after Botafogo Sport Club folded.
 The club competed in the Série A in 1974, 1979, 1980, 1981 and 1982.

+In 2024, Itabaiana have made the semi-finals of the Campeonato Brasileiro Série D, clinching promotion to the Campeonato Brasileiro Série C in 2025.

 Stadium

 Itabaiana play their home games at Estádio Etelvino Mendonça.
 The stadium has a maximum capacity of 14,123 people.
 It was inaugurated on March 5, 1971, in a game against Grêmio.